 The University of Northern British Columbia ("University") is an academic community whose purpose is to search for knowledge through teaching, research, and the free exchange of ideas.
 As such, the University is committed to developing among its members an enduring sense of community rooted in a working and learning environment which emphasizes mutual respect and tolerance and which is free from discrimination, harassment, disruptive behaviour, and violence.
 The members of the University community include students, faculty, staff, administrators, governors, senators, and, in certain contexts, visitors.
-In order for the members of the University community to participate fully and effectively in the University's purpose, certain standards of conduct must be recognised and respected.
+In order for the members of the University's purpose, certain standards of conduct must be recognised and respected.